Jasonlo-tw/jfpcp/README.md

   Admin can edit the contents of the whole site, like publishing blog posts, putting products onshelf... etc.
 - Sales report generator
   I can definitely learn a lot from making it, and it is needed by markting and sales departments.
 However a e-commerce company would often integrate it like Shopify does, is there practical need to rebuild the wheels?

----

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-- Ruby version

-- System dependencies

-- Configuration

-- Database creation

-- Database initialization

-- How to run the test suite

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions

-- ...